RongHuHu/HACA-Net/README.md

 python process_data.py
 ```
 * For the nuScenes dataset, the following steps are required:
   a.
 Download the Trainval Metadata of Full dataset(v1.0) on the [nuScenes website](https://www.nuscenes.org/ "nuScenes").
   b.
 Checkout the instructions [here](https://github.com/nutonomy/nuscenes-devkit "nuscenes-devkit") to install devkit for nuScenes.
-  'pip install nuscenes-devkit'
+  `pip install nuscenes-devkit`
   c.
 Follow the instructions of [nuScenes prediction challenge](https://www.nuscenes.org/prediction?externalData=all&mapData=all&modalities=Any "prediction challenge").
 Download and install the map expansionmap pack    (v1.3).
 Unzip the folders 'basemap', 'expansion' and 'prediction' of map expansionmap and to your nuScenes maps folder.
 ```
 ${root}